sorbay/sorbay-documentation/docs/en/idlight.md

 ### Self-Service

-The IDlight service includes self-service functionality that allows your users to manage their account and profile themselves, such as changing the password, changing user attributes or enabling two-factor authentication.
+The IDlight service includes self-service functionality, that allows your users to manage their account and profile themselves, such as changing the password, changing user attributes or enabling two-factor authentication.